Actor Jonathan Majors' ex-girlfriend files civil suit accusing him of escalating abuse and defamation - ExBulletin

 In December 2022, they moved into an apartment in New York.
 The abuse continued there, leading to an assault case against Majors, according to the suit.

-In that case, Jabbari accused Majors of hitting her in the head with his open hand, twisting her arm behind her back and squeezing her middle finger until it fractured.
+In this affair, Jabbari accused the Majors for hitting her in the head with his open hand, twisting her arm behind her back and squeezing her middle finger until it broke.

-Major's lawyers claimed she flew into a jealous rage after reading a text message from another woman on her phone.
-They said Jabbari spread the fantasy of shooting the actor, who was only trying to get his phone and escape unharmed.
+Majors' lawyers claimed she flew into a jealous rage after reading a text message – from another woman – on her phone.
+They said Jabbari spread a “fantasy” to eliminate the actor, who was only trying to get his phone back and escape unharmed.

-The lawsuit also accuses Majors of defamation and malicious prosecution for allegedly lying in media interviews that he had never abused Jabbari and filing a criminal complaint against her for the incident that led to his arrest, claiming he was the victim.
+The lawsuit also accuses Majors of defamation and malicious prosecution for allegedly lying in media interviews that he never abused Jabbari and file a criminal complaint against her for the incident that led to his arrest, claiming he was the victim.

-Majors continued to behave as many domestic abusers do by attempting to shift blame to their victim, according to the lawsuit.

 The lawsuit says Jabbari is seeking at least $75,000 in damages and other costs.